 Maintenance of any system hinges on understanding what is happening and noticing when its behavior has diverged from the ideal.
 Kubernetes clusters are no exception, and any team that hopes to keep them running must learn how to understand Kubernetes logs in order to gain insight into their containers’ performance and failures.
-However, as Kubernetes can be complex, so are its logs.
+While log monitoring and log analysis are critical however, Kubernetes can be complex.
+So are its logs.

 A typical configuration may include hundreds of containers, each with only a temporary existence.
 Each Kubernetes cluster includes multiple layers that each produce different types of logs.
 With the complex and dynamic nature of clusters, keeping track of everything can be challenging.
 Let’s take a look at the structure of Kubernetes logs and some of the best ways to keep on top of them.